Duncan Hawthorne 2012 – Chair

 Alex Lolua 2012

-Alex Lolua is currently the Director of Government and Public Relations for the International Brotherhood of Electrical Workers Construction Council of Ontario.
-Previous to his role with IBEW CCO, Alex worked as Director of Government Relations for the Ontario Building and Construction Trades Council of Ontario.
+Alex Lolua is the general manager of the Electrical Power Systems Construction Association (EPSCA).
+Alex Lolua has previously worked as the Director of Government and Public Relations for the International Brotherhood of Electrical Workers Construction Council of Ontario and as Director of Government Relations for the Ontario Building and Construction Trades Council of Ontario.
 Alex has decades of fundraising experience and previously served in senior roles at Queen’s Park at the Legislative Assembly.

 Scott Morrison 2008